MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-dlp-policies-for-power-bi-override.md

 Each DLP policy issue is shown on a card.
 The card shows the policy tip, indicates what kind of sensitive data was detected, and offers actions you can take if you believe that the data detected was falsely identified.
 The action or combination of actions you see may vary depending on the policy configuration.
 The possible actions are described below.

 * **Report an issue**: Report the issue as a false positive (that is, report that the policy has mistakenly identified non-sensitive data as sensitive).
 * **Override**: Override the policy.
-Overriding a policy means that the policy will no longer check this dataset for sensitive data, and any restrictions already imposed on the dataset by this policy will be rolled back.
+Overriding a policy means that this policy will no longer check this dataset for sensitive data.
 Depending on the policy's configuration, you may be required to provide a justification for the override.
 * **Report and override**: Report the issue as a false positive and override the policy.

-any of these actions will be audited or logged by the Security Admin

->[!WARNING]
-> Overriding a policy violation on a dataset means that:
-> * **Any restrictions imposed by the policy on this dataset, such as blocking user access, will be removed**.
-> * This dataset will not be evaluated by this policy in future content scans.
+>[!NOTE]
+> Any action you take will be recorded in the audit log where it can be reviewed by security admins.

 ![Screenshot of D L P policies side pane](./media/service-security-dlp-policies-for-power-b-override/power-bi-dlp-override-pane.png)